 If the vehicle does not qualify for the centsper-mile rule during a later period, you can adopt any other special valuation rule for which the vehicle then qualifies.
-The first day on which an automobile, for which you had been using the cents-per-mile rule, no longer qualifies for that rule may be considered to be the first day on which the automobile is available to your employee for personal use.
+If you use the automobile lease valuation rule (discussed earlier), the first day on which an automobile no longer qualifies for the cents-per-mile rule may be considered to be the first day on which the automobile is available to your employee for personal use.